midoBB/Readeck/docs/src/en/bookmark.md

 Your highlights appear in the sidebar.

 When you need to remove an highlight, you can do it from the sidebar or by selecting it in the article.

-## Export

-You can export your bookmark (only EPUB for now) to read it on a different device.